 "...it says that the giants of Biblical times were 400-450 feet tall.
 That is over 6 times taller than the largest dinosaur to ever exist, 4 times longer than a blue whale, longer than a football field, and the same height as the Great Pyramid in Egypt.
 If this is true, why does the Bible only speaks of giants as being 8-15 feet tall, and where are all the other legends in other cultures of giants who were this tall?"

-Does not the fact that Jude makes reference to the Book of Enoch give us sufficient reason to incorporate that particular work into the canon of Scripture?
-Not by any means.
+Even if Jude made reference to the Book of Enoch, that does not give us reason to incorporate it into the canon of Scripture.
 The Apostle Paul on a few occasions quoted pagan philosophers, yet those who believe in the divine inspiration of Enoch would not argue for the inclusion of those into the canon.
-There also remains the possibility that Jude was not actually quoting from the Book of Enoch but to some valid oral tradition.
-Many truthful statements can be found apart from the Bible.
+It is more likely that Jude was not actually quoting from the Book of Enoch but to some valid oral tradition.
+Many truthful statements can be found apart from the Bible on a variety of topics.
 The New Testament author does not call what he alludes to Scripture.
-Rather, the text reads as "Enoch said".
-The following article excerpt elaborates perfectly on this point:
+Rather, the text reads as "Enoch said."
+The Old Testament also has apocalyptic texts (Isaiah 66:15-16; Zechariah 14:5).

 How are Christians supposed to view the Book of Enoch?
 We are to approach it as a literary work.
-Some parts are truthful, others erroneous.
-This writing has been altered so many times by both Jews and Christians that there is no grounds to include it in the canon.
+It has value for historical research as do other ancient sources like Josephus.
+Moreover, this composite writing has been altered so many times by both Jews and Christians that there is no grounds to include it in the canon.
 As this source explains:

 "The full text of 1 Enoch exists in a Ethiopic translation of a Greek translation of an Aramaic original.
 There are some Greek fragments, as well as some Aramaic fragments.
 How can the church trust the reliability of a translation of a translation?
 Moreover, the textual transmission of 1 Enoch is ferociously complex.
 A related complication is how much of 1 Enoch we're supposed to canonize.
 1 Enoch is a composite book.
 Even within that anthology, the Book of the Watchers is a composite work.
 1 Enoch has a very complex editorial history."